skylight-hq/skylight.digital/pages/brand/identity/colors.md

     </div>
   </div>
   <div class="grid__content" markdown="1">
-The Skylight brand mainly uses blue, gray, and light yellow.
+The Skylight brand mainly uses blue, gray, and ochre.
 The blue is the accent color for the gray text.
 The light ochre is a tertiary color used for backgrounds.
   </div>
 </div>